zabunba/FireLib/README.md

 # FireLib

 **FireLib** is a lightweight UI library for generating HTML with JavaScript functions.
-It allows developers to build simple web interfaces using a component-like structure—no frameworks required.
+It allows developers to build simple web interfaces using a component-like structure `IgniteJS` required.

 ---